 Your Life After Drug Treatment

-You need family, friends and your counselors after treatment more than you did before.
+You need family, friends, and your counselors after treatment more than you did before.
 Turn to them when you face triggers to drink and use drugs.
 These should be at a minimum if you have erased drinking items and drug paraphernalia from your life.
-Staying sober maintains good judgement against using.
+Staying sober maintains good judgment against using.